-However, it doesn’t benefit you if you don’t move beyond the app to actually completing the tasks.
+However, it doesn’t benefit you if you don’t move beyond the app to actually complete the tasks.
 This can be especially problematic if you frequently jump between productivity apps.

 10. Set rewards for yourself.

 You can reward yourself with your favorite meal, a small purchase at the store, extra downtime, or anything else that you’ll enjoy.
-When you’re feeling lazy or unmotivated, remind yourself about the reward you’ll get when the task is done.
+When you’re feeling lazy or unmotivated, remind yourself about the reward you’ll get afterward.

 Sometimes having guilt-free time to relax is the best reward.
 When you know you’ve really worked hard, you can better enjoy the downtime that you have.
 No matter what you do during your downtime, it’s almost always made better when you’ve worked hard to earn it.